legendzbest/web-app/README.md

 - Get the server running using the command `node server.js`
 - Open up the app on localhost to view your changes and make necessary edits
 - Finally, host the app on Heroku and share the URL with Michael

+Please remember the following:
+- make commits at logical points in your workflow (e.g. after making one feature, or one significant changeo on the file)